Spinal Traction Devices for Back Pain: Home Relief Guide

 • Warm up first: Light movement or a warm shower before traction helps relax muscles and improves treatment effectiveness

-• Progress gradually: Increase session duration and force slowly over several weeks, paying attention to your body’s response
+• Progress gradually: Increase session duration and force slowly over several weeks.
+Pay attention to your body’s response

 • Stay consistent: Daily short sessions typically produce better results than sporadic longer treatments